Financial Review: Colfax (NASDAQ:CFX) & Gorman-Rupp (NYSE:GRC)

 |7.57%

-This table compares Colfax and Gorman-Rupp’s gross revenue, earnings per share (EPS) and valuation.
+This table compares Colfax and Gorman-Rupp’s gross revenue, earnings per share and valuation.

 |Gross Revenue